lubomyrV/library/README.md

 After running the app will automatically create `testDB1` database.

-For running the app, go to `target/` and run
+In order to run the app, go to `target/` and type

 `$ java -jar project-0.0.1-SNAPSHOT.jar`